Intro

 7).
 Give A+ apologies

-No one is perfect and you’re going to have to apologize for something you do in your relationship.
+No one is perfect, and you must apologize for something you have done in your relationship.

 Here’s an A+ apology:

-- Convey how it felt for you partner.
+- Convey how it felt for your partner.
 E.g., “I imagine that must’ve felt ____ (horrible, frustrating, etc.).”

 8).
 Vulnerability

-Vulnerability is so important in relationships because it’s the basis of emotional intimacy.
+Vulnerability is vital in relationships because it’s the basis of emotional intimacy.

-It can be used to repair because it gives something for your partner to connect to.
-(I wrote a blog specifically on this).
+It can be used to repair because it gives your partner something to connect to.
+(Jason wrote a blog specifically on this).

-Basically, you’re leading with an olive branch and not a sword.
-In the context of repair, being vulnerable is sharing what was below the anger.
+You’re leading with an olive branch and not a sword.
+In the repair context, vulnerability is sharing what was below the anger.

 9).
 Use the Feedback Wheel.

-When you speak using this tool, you speak from a centered place with the idea to help you partner make things better.
+When you speak using this tool, you speak from a centered place with the idea of helping your partner improve things.

 10).
 Know your partner is generally trying their best.

-What I mean by that is we don’t wake up on a mission to upset our partner.
+What we mean by that is we don’t wake up on a mission to upset our partner.

-For example, I don’t have a notebook where I’ve listed all the ways I can annoy my wife, and I pick one every morning to work on.
+For example, I don’t have a notebook listing all the ways I can annoy my wife, and I pick one every morning to work on.

-Generally, we’re operating automatically and we may inadvertently upset our partner.
+Generally, we operate automatically, and we usually inadvertently upset our partners.

 This doesn’t mean we don’t work on what our partner has asked from us.
-We do, but we also need to give some grace and find ways we can help our partner come through for us.
+We do, but we also need to give some grace and find ways to help our partner come through for us.

-If you do these, you’re be on the right track to fixing your relationship and you’ll find more time in Harmony and connection.
+If you do these 10 things, you’ll be on the right track to fixing your relationship and find more time in Harmony and connection.